takanori-fujiwara/d3-gallery-javascript/README.md

 ## Note
 So far, several examples categorized in "Bars" are implemented.
 More examples will be implemented gradually.
+Also, only the examples with with license declaration will be implemented.

 ## How to try example code
 * Run some http server and load each directory's index.html